-Debuting in 2013 and back for an encore in 2017 is the highly successful workshop for early-career geoscientists on the process of preparing and publishing papers.
+Back for the ninth time in 2021 is the highly successful workshop for early-career geoscientists on the process of preparing and publishing papers.

 Publishing your work is important, but how do you go about it?
-This workshop, led by experienced GSA science editors, will focus on the process of preparing your research for submission to scholarly journals.
-Presentations by the editors will be followed by a question-and-answer period.
+This workshop, led by experienced GSA science editors Rónadh Cox (left) and Nancy Riggs (right), focuses on the process of preparing your research for submission to scholarly journals, and navigating the editorial process.
+Interactive presentations by Riggs and Cox are followed by open discussion.

 Prepare, Write, and Revise